KitClement/wca-documents/wca-regulations-2013.md

         - 2i1b) Earplugs and earmuffs (but not electronic noise-cancelling headphones).
 - 2j) The WCA Delegate may disqualify a competitor from a specific event.
     - 2j1) If a competitor is disqualified from an event for any reason, he is not eligible for any more attempts in the event.
-    - 2j2) If a competitor is disqualified while an event event is taking place, his earlier results remains valid.
+    - 2j2) If a competitor is disqualified while an event is taking place, his earlier results remains valid.
 Exception: cheating or defrauding (see [Regulation 2k2a](regulations:regulation:2k2a)).
 - 2k) The WCA Delegate may disqualify a competitor from the competition (i.e. from all events of the competition) if the competitor:
     - 2k1) Fails to check in or register in time for the competition.
     - 2k2) Is suspected of cheating or defrauding the officials during the competition.